radius-project/radius/docs/content/getting-started/tutorial/webapp/webapp-add-database/index.md

 type: docs
 title: "Add a database to the website tutorial app"
 linkTitle: "Add a database"
-description: "Connect a CosmosDB resource to the website tutorial application"
+description: "Connect a MongoDB resource to the website tutorial application"
 weight: 3000
 ---